WanderHuge

 Permits simplify ahead: Petra multi-day passes cover re-entries, Wadi Rum vehicle fees at $25.
 Roads improve yearly, but off-pavement demands high clearance.

-For US travelers craving hands-on control over Petra's trails and Wadi Rum's dunes, fly into Aqaba and grab a Sixt Grand Cherokee rental at $80 daily average.
-It trims drives, maximizes exploration, and fits 10-day packages under $2,100 including airfare.
-Check flight prices to Aqaba and book Jeep rentals here.
+For US travelers craving hands-on control over Petra's trails and Wadi Rum's dunes, fly into Aqaba and grab a Grand Cherokee rental at $80 daily average.
+It trims the drives, maximizes exploration, and keeps a ten-day trip under $2,100 including airfare.
+Compare Aqaba flight prices on Aviasales first.
+Once the dates hold still, check 4x4 car rental rates in Aqaba on GetRentacar and reserve the Jeep four to five weeks out, since spring break demand clears out the automatics first.
 This setup delivers Jordan's heart straight from the wheel.

 Ready to book this trip?